-The layout of a Koordinates site
+The layout of a Koordinates portal

 In this guide, we provide a brief introduction to the basic layout of a Koordinates site.
 Don’t worry if you forget where anything is: we’ll keep reminding you of where to go in our other user guides.

 At the top of the screen, you’ll see the search bar.
 Note that this can only be used for topic searches—such as “Wellington aerial photography” or “contours"—and not for searches on specific street addresses.
 You can search for specific street addresses on the map itself.

 Below the search bar, you'll see two drop-down menus, giving you the option to filter your results by location and source.

 Below the filters, you will see your search results.

 Running along the top of the entire screen is the top menu.